abconlinecourses/pdfx-xblock/docs/usage.md

 1. In Studio, navigate to the unit where you want to add the PDF.
 2. Click the "Add New Component" button.
 3. Select "Advanced" from the component types.
-4. Select "PDF Viewer" from the list of XBlocks.
+4. Select "PDFXpert XBlock" from the list of XBlocks.
 5. Click "Edit" on the newly added component.
 6. Enter the display name and URL of your PDF.
 7. Configure additional settings as desired.